TyrangYang/TyrangYang_blog_jekyll/_posts/2019-08-28-concurrent-programming-1.md

 ## What is concurrency

-Systems of interacting computer programs which share rescourse and run concurrently.
+Systems of interacting computer programs which share resource and run concurrently.

 ### parallelism and concurrency